Subscribe to receive Testudo's guide to art collecting

 Start your collecting journey with Testudo.

-We harness the immediacy and agility of Testudo’s digital presence to help more people connect with contemporary art and build enduring collections over time.
-By providing access to each artist’s intention and practice through documentary videos, original editorials, and transparent information, Testudo opens up the exclusive art market.
+Testudo’s digital presence helps collectors of all levels connect with emerging, contemporary art and build enduring collections over time.
+By providing access to each artist’s intention and practice through documentary videos, original editorials, and transparent information, Testudo offers collectors a view into artists' studios and the opportunity to support individual artists while building a collection on their terms at any given time.

 As artists on Testudo receive a higher profit from each sale than from the traditional gallery model, more of each collector’s investment goes to the artists they support.
 Unlike the existing art market, Testudo also provides a secure avenue for reselling works purchased through its site while allocating a portion of that secondary sale to the artist—aligning the interests of collectors and makers.